danthegoodman1/hologramnova-p-bon/README.md

 Making this as compact as possible is up to your imagination and your tinkering skills.
 This whole setup can fit into some quite small cases, however there is a balance between ease of use/reliability and form factor.
 Just be careful not to destroy anything!

+### Next time...
+I plan to build something significantly more complicated involving the Nova.
+This tool is amazingly easy to use, and super powerful at the same time.

+I have always had fun messing around with pentesting and drones.
+One of my favorites, a flying WiFi/Bluetooth/Wireless Mouse hacking drone, is impressive to both technicals and non-technicals, fun to play with, and a little scary.
+One gripe I have had with my current solution is the fact that my drone can fly miles away, but the connection to my RPi (or what ever mini computer I have taped to the drone) is restricted based on the WiFi card's range.

+In order to fix this, so I can SSH into the computer from a much farther distance, we slap a Hologram Nova on it!
+From my tests, this has worked hilariously well!
+The best part is that the effect range of attacks is no longer restricted by the computer, but the sight-line/range of the drone!
+Maybe I just need to use a drone that can be controlled over cellular too... hmmm...